fpga-opencl-benchmarks/rodinia_fpga/opencl/nw/README_fpga.md

 ## v1

-A straightforward single work-item kernel.
+A straightforward single work-item kernel plus restrict keyword.
 Iterates through the 2-dimensional space from top left to bottom right.
+Due to load/store dependency on the input_itemsets variable, the outer loop is run sequentially and the inner loop is run with an II of 328 (latency of two memory accesses).

 ## v3

-Add restrict to input arrays.
-The compiler does not pipeline the loop yet due to the load and store accesses to array input_itemsets.
+This version saves the output of each iteration in a backup buffer to be used for left dependency in the next iteration.
+This, coupled with #pragma ivdep on the input_itemsets variable allows full pipelining on the inner loop.
+The outer loop is still run sequentially due to dependency on the same variable which is unavoidable in this implementation.
+Unrolling the inner loop results in new load/store dependencies and hence, was avoided.

 ## nw_kernel_single_work_item_volatile.cl (formerly v5)